MaterSim/PyXtal/doc/Usage.rst

     crystal = pyxtal()
     crystal.from_random(3, 12, ['C','N'], [2,4], tm=tol_m_1)

 By default, atomic crystals will use the average of the covalent radii between two atoms.
 Molecular crystals will use 1.2 times the sum of the covalent radii between two atoms.
-Using ``metallic`` will use the average of the metallic radius for metals, and the covalent radius for other atom types.
+Using ``metallic`` will use the average of the metallic radius for metals, and the ``covalent`` radius for other atom types.

 Supports for Different File Formats
 -----------------------------------
 Once the structures are generated, they can be exported to a variety of formats for further analysis.
-PyXtal offers there different mechanisms to manipulate the structureformats.
+PyXtal offers three different formats.

 Suppose we generated a carbon structure as follows,